Fluid-inertia torques from particle-shape symmetry: Discussion

 For particles with prismatic symmetry (Fig.~\ref{fig:shapes}({\bf a})), the symmetry analysis predicts that all three torque components are non-zero, in general.
 For specific orientations the torque may vanish.
 For example, if $\ve \omega=0$, and $\hat {\ve v} = -\hat {\bf e}_3$, we have $v_p=\sin\theta\cos\psi, v_q=-\sin\theta\sin\psi$, and $v_n=-\cos\theta$.
 We see that there are six orientations where the torque vanishes, each corresponding to one side of the particle in Figure~\ref{fig:shapes}{({\bf a})} pointing down ($\theta=0,\pm\tfrac{\pi}{2}$ and $\psi =0,\pm\tfrac{\pi}{2}$).
 These are potential steady states of the angular dynamics at small $\rep$.

 The laboratory experiments of \citet{bhowmick2024twist} show that ellipsoidal particles settling in quiescent air approach a steady orientation with their broadest side down.
 Eq.~(\ref{eq:ellipsoid}) explain this observation for nearly spherical ellipsoids, as the linear-stability analysis described in Appendix~\ref{app:stability} shows.
 More generally, the symmetry analysis of Section~\ref{sec:symmetries} explains that particles with broken reflection symmetries ($C_{\infty v}$ and $C_{2v}$, for example) align differently, compared more symmetric particles discussed in the previous paragraph, such as spheroids and ellipsoids.
 The reason is that both Stokes and fluid-inertia torque are non-zero and can balance for certain orientations, provided that $\rep$ is not too large~\cite{Candelier_Mehlig_2016,maches2024settling,Roy_2019,ravichandran2023orientation}.
-Recent experiments and simulations show that the oloid (which also has $C_{2v}$-symmetry) aligns with its broadest side down at small $\rep$, but the tilt angle becomes non-zero as $\rep$ increases (Fig.~11(a) in Ref.~\cite{flapper2025settling}).
 Particles that align at a non-zero tilt angle as they settle in quiescent air move horizontally.
 This can affect the transport of such particles in the atmosphere, but standard models for the transport of atmospheric particles assume symmetrical shapes (spheroids)~\cite{tatsii2024shape}.